Here at the Canadian Children’s Literacy Foundation, we believe that giving our children a solid foundation for a literate mind is a tremendous gift.

 Recognizing that there are many avenues for addressing children’s literacy challenges in those early years, an important way to start is to read, speak, and sing to babies from the beginning of their lives.
 We know that exposure to language from birth leverages a baby’s neuroplasticity to create the brain architecture that supports early literacy development.

 Simply by surrounding a child with words, we can begin to lay a foundation that gives many of our children the chance to achieve their full potential in life.
 This is an important part of the work we do here at CCLF but we know it is only one piece of the puzzle.
 We are also committed to driving informed dialogue about children's literacy in Canada, as well as bringing together the many organizations that are working together to support literacy for all children.
-We believe that, together, we can make Canada’s children the most literate in the world.
+We believe that, together, we can build a brighter, more literate future for all children in Canada.

 Words build a child’s world.
 Let’s make it big!